doublepointlab/touch-sdk-lens-studio/README.md

 ## Getting started
 1. Download the version on Lens Studio mentioned in this README
-2. Make sure your DPK has firmware version `hax13`
+2. Make sure your DPK has firmware version `snap.1`
-    - This is important due this one having pinch, tap and double tap
 3. In DPK choose the following
     1. Model: `26D + 1`
     2. BL MODE: `SDK`